 Regularly review your credit reports.
 Take advantage of the free annual credit reports you’re entitled to every year.
 Peterson said that is one of the best ways to remain vigilant about the information in your credit report.

-“Spend a little bit of time each year as you’re working on your finances auditing your credit reports — at least for the big three credit reporting agencies [Experian, Equifax, and TransUnion],” he said.
+“Spend a little bit of time each year as you’re working on your finances auditing your credit reports — at least for the big three credit-reporting agencies,” he said.

 Sherry agrees.
 And she reminds consumers what to look for in getting a copy of their credit reports.
 “What you’re really looking for is information that isn’t about you, because there are lots of mistakes on [credit reports], she said.
 “People with similar names get mixed up; accounts are put on there that may be too old … that kind of thing.”

+Dispute incorrect information.
 Use established channels to dispute inaccurate information on your report.
 Having mistakes on your report can cost you.
-“Five percent of Americans have a pretty bad mistake on their credit reports that will cause them to be denied or pay more for credit,” Mierzwinski said.
+“About 5% of Americans have a pretty bad mistake on their credit reports that will cause them to be denied or pay more for credit,” Mierzwinski said.
 “People should understand that mistakes on credit reports deny or cause problems in your employment or your financial opportunities.
 You need to be constantly vigilant; look at your credit reports and fix mistakes.”